vgandari/tok/README.md

 - How should you arrange these topics so that they are easy to follow?
 - Which topics should you include?

+Equivalently,

+- How should I sort my tasks so that I start only what I can start?
+- Which subtasks are relevant to a task/Which tasks are relevant to a project?

-The answers to both of these questions depend on how the topics depend on each other.
+The answers to these questions depend on how the topics/tasks depend on each other.
-`tok` reads files in YAML format.
+Each topic/task is defined in a YAML file.
 Each file contains text for a topic, some formatting metadata, and dependency relationships (see an example [below](#example-yaml-file)).
 `tok` uses dependency relationships to determine the "best" order to